-Use ribbon and other scraps to make this patriotic windsock!
-It’s the perfect outdoor decor for the 4th of July and Memorial Day.
-A great scrapbusting project!
+Use ribbon and other scraps to make this 4th of July windsock!
+It’s the perfect outdoor decor for July 4th and Memorial Day.
+A great scrap-busting project!

 These are the supplies I used, but of course you can use whatever you find!
 This is the perfect project for using up random bits of trim you have lying around!